 · US tight oil output grows by about 3 Mb/d to over 5 Mb/d in 2035.
 Shale gas production grows by 164% to 74 Bcf/d accounting for two-thirds of total gas production.

 · With large increases in oil and natural gas production the country becomes a net exporter of natural gas for the first time by 2016 and a net oil exporter in 2031.

 · The US share of global demand falls from 18% to 13% in 2035 as China rises from 22% to 26%, having surpassed the US in 2010 as the largest energy consumer.

 · The US remains the world’s largest producer of natural gas, accounting for 23% in 2035.
 The US also becomes the world’s largest liquids producer (including biofuels) starting in 2013 and remains so through 2035.

 · US energy intensity is 39% lower in 2035, falling faster than the global decline of 36%.
 Per capita energy use becomes the lowest on record by 2035.

-Click here to find out more about our expertise in the Utilities sector.
+Find out more about our expertise in the utilities sector.